MooersLab/2025words/README.md

 No all image file types are accepted (e.g., tiffs are not allowed) PDFs, PNGs, and JPEGs work well.
-The latter two have previews.
+The latter two types get previews in Overleaf.

 |Version      | Changes                                                                                                                                  | Date                 |
 |:-----------|:------------------------------------------------------------------------------------------------------------------------------------------|:--------------------|